muarshad01/Docker_and_Kubernetes/11_Multi-Container_Deployments_to_AWS.md

 4. In `Templates`, check the `Free tier` box

-5. Scroll down to `Settings`
+5. Scroll down to `Settings`.

-6. Set DB Instance identifier to `multi-docker-postgres`
+6. Set `DB Instance identifier` to `multi-docker-postgres`

-7. Set Master Username to `postgres`
+7. Set `Master Username` to `postgres`

-8. Set Master Password to `postgrespassword` and confirm
+8. Set `Master Password` to `postgrespassword` and confirm.

 9. Scroll down to Connectivity.
 Make sure `VPC` is set to `Default VPC`

 10. Scroll down to Additional Configuration and click to unhide.

-11. Set Initial database name to fibvalues
+11. Set Initial database name to `fibvalues`

+12. Scroll down and click Create Database button

+***

+## 157. ElastiCache Redis Creation

+1. Go to `AWS Management Console` and use Find `Services` to search for `ElastiCache`

+2. In the sidebar under `Resources`, click `Redis Clusters`

+3. Click the `Create Redis` cluster button

+4. Select `Configure` and `create a new cluster`

+5. Make sure `Cluster Mode is DISABLED`.

+6. Scroll down to `Cluster info` and set Name to `multi-docker-redis`

+7. Scroll down to `Cluster settings` and change Node type to `cache.t2.micro`

+8. Change Number of Replicas to `0` (Ignore the warning about Multi-AZ)

+9. Scroll down to `Subnet group`.
+Select `Create a new subnet` group if not already selected.

+10. Enter a name for the Subnet Group such as `redis`.

+11. Scroll down and click the `Next` button

-12. Scroll down and click `Create Database` button
+12. Scroll down and click the `Next` button again.

+13. Scroll down and click the `Create button`.

 ***